zspencer/www.zeespencer.com/_posts/2011-01-01-confessions-of-a-shitty-pianist.markdown

 ---
 layout: default
 title: Confessions of a Shitty Pianist
+tags: [musings]
 ---
-I\'m a shitty pianist.

-When I was young I practiced daily, studied theory, explored composers and genres, and composed my own music.
+At one time I practiced daily, studied theory, explored composers and genres, and wrote my own music.

-This helped me become a badass pianist.
+I became a badass pianist.

-Then I stopped practicing, experimenting, exploring, and creating.
+Now I stopped practicing, experimenting, exploring, and creating.

 Now I\'m a shitty pianist.

-**We can not be exceptional when we rarely practice, study, explore, or create.**
+**If we rarely practice, study, explore, or create we are not exceptional.**